 \subsection{Topological invariants}

-The Liouvillian skin effects are induced by nontrivial point-gap topology unique to non-Hermitian systems~\cite{Okuma_PRL2020}.
-The point-gap at $\Lambda_0\in\mathbb{C}$ opens when no eigenvalue is equal to $\Lambda_0$.
-In the following, we discuss one-dimensional $\mathbb{Z}$ and $\mathbb{Z}_2$ invariants by focusing on a subsystem specified by $k_y$ under PBC.
+The Liouvillian skin effects are induced by nontrivial point gap topology unique to non-Hermitian systems~\cite{Okuma_PRL2020}.
+The point gap at $\Lambda_0\in\mathbb{C}$ opens when no eigenvalue is equal to $\Lambda_0$.
+In the following, we discuss one-dimensional $\mathbb{Z}$ and $\mathbb{Z}_2$ invariants by focusing on a subsystem specified by $k_y$ under periodic boundary conditions (PBC).

-As a preparation, by applying a basis transformation [see Appendix~\ref{Appendix:bogoliubov} for details], we rewrite the Liouvillian in a lower triangular form:
+As a preparation, by applying a basis transformation (see Appendix~\ref{Appendix:bogoliubov} for details), we rewrite the Liouvillian in a lower triangular form:

-where the block denoted by the asterisk does not affect the spectrum.
-Namely, the spectrum of the Liouvillian is composed of eigenvalues of the damping matrix $X$~\cite{Song_PRL2019, Liu_PRR2020,Yang_PRR2022,Wang_arXiv2024} and its Hermitian conjugate $X^\dagger$.
-Therefore, the point-gap topology of the Liouvillian is characterized by the matrix $X$ alone.
+where the block denoted by the asterisk does not affect the spectrum, namely, the spectrum of the Liouvillian is composed of eigenvalues of the damping matrix $X$~\cite{Song_PRL2019, Liu_PRR2020,Yang_PRR2022,Wang_arXiv2024} and its Hermitian conjugate $X^\dagger$.
+Therefore, the point gap topology of the Liouvillian is characterized by the matrix $X$ alone.
 In passing, Eq.~\eqref{eq: L triangular} indicates that the Liouvillian spectrum is symmetric for the real axis.